Althro/Tinvaak2/README.md

 3. Fully uninstall Skyrim by deleting the folder and the Skyrim Special edition folder inside `/Documents/My Games/`.
 4. Reinstall Skyrim into a location that is not Program files or your desktop.
 Somewhere like `C:\Games` is a good location.
 5. Start the game once and let it do the graphics check.
 Do not worry about the settings as it will be replaced during installation.
-6. Manually download the [Unofficiall Skyrim Downloader](https://www.nexusmods.com/skyrimspecialedition/mods/61756) and place it somewhere like `C:\Games`
-7. Log-in to the service, select game version `1.5.97.0` and start downloading.
-8. Once completed, your game will be the correct version for Tinvaak.

 ### Wabbajack Installation